 Regardless of which inverter type you choose, look out for the following:

-- Choose a commonly installed brand: Examples of commonly installed brands include SMA, Fronius, Solaredge, Solis, Enphase and Flex.
+- Choose a commonly installed brand: Some examples of commonly installed brands include SMA, Fronius, Solaredge and Enphase.

 - Make sure the inverters have strong warranties: Look for at least 10 years product warranty and that there are no conditions on the warranty